 4VAC50-20-40.
-Classes of impounding structures.
+Hazard Classifications Classes of impounding structures.

-- A. Impounding structures shall be classified in one of four three hazard categories according to size and hazard potential, as defined in subsection B of this section and Table 1.
-Size classification shall be determined either by maximum impounding capacity or height, whichever gives the larger size classification. - B. For the purpose of this chapter, hazards pertain to potential loss of human life or property damage downstream from the impounding structure in event of failure or faulty operation of the impounding structure or appurtenant facilities. - 1.
-Impounding structures in the Class I hazard potential category are located where failure will cause probable loss of life or serious damage to occupied building(s), industrial or commercial facilities, important public utilities, main highway(s) or railroad(s). - 2.
-Impounding structures in the Class II hazard potential category are located where failure could cause possible loss of life or damage to occupied building(s), industrial or commercial facilities, secondary highway(s) or railroad(s) or cause interruption of use or service of relatively important public utilities. - 3.
-Impounding structures in Class III hazard potential category are located where failure may cause minimal property damage to others.
-No loss of life is expected.
+- A. Impounding structures shall be classified in one of four three hazard classifications categories according to size and hazard potential, as defined in subsection B of this section and Table 1.
+Size classification shall be determined either by maximum impounding capacity or height, whichever gives the larger size classification. - B. For the purpose of this chapter, hazards pertain to potential loss of human life or property damage to the property of others downstream from the impounding structure in event of failure or faulty operation of the impounding structure or appurtenant facilities.
+Hazard classes of dams are as follows. - 1.
+High Hazard Potential is defined where an impounding structure (dam) Impounding structures in the Class I hazard potential category are located where failure will cause probable

-- 4. Impounding structures in Class IV hazard potential category are located where the failure of the impounding structure would cause no property damage to others.
-No loss of life is expected.

-5 C. Such size and hazard potential classifications shall be proposed by the owner and - 5 C. Such size and hazard potential classifications shall be proposed by the owner and shall be subject to approval by the director.
-Present and projected development of planned landuse in the dam break inundation zones downstream from the impounding structure shall be considered in determining the classification. - $6 \underline{D}$ .
-Impounding structures shall be subject to reclassification $\underline{by}$ the $\underline{Board}$ as necessary.
+- loss of life or serious economic damage.
+Economic damage may include, but not be limited to, occupied building(s), industrial or commercial facilities, important primary public utilities, main highway(s) or major public roadways, railroad(s) railroads, personal property, and agricultural interests. - 2.
+Significant Hazard Potential is defined where an impounding structure (dam) Impounding structures in the Class II hazard potential category are located where failure could may cause possible the loss of life or appreciable economic damage.
+Economic damage may include, but not be limited to, occupied building(s), industrial or commercial facilities, secondary public utilities, secondary public roadways, railroads, personal property, and agricultural interests. highway(s) or railroad(s) or cause interruption of use or service of relatively important public utilities. - 3.
+Low Hazard Potential is defined where an impounding structure (dam) Impounding structures in Class III hazard potential category are located where failure would result in no expected loss of life and would cause no more than minimal economic damage.
+Economic change may include, but not be limited to, occupied building(s), industrial or commercial facilities, secondary public utilities, secondary public roadways, railroads or personal property, and agricultural interests may cause minimal property damage to others.
+No loss of life is expected. - 4.
+Impounding structures in Class IV hazard potential category are located where the failure of the impounding structure would cause no property damage to others.
+No loss of life is expected. - 5 C. Such size and hazard potential classifications shall be proposed by the owner and shall be subject to approval by the director.
+Present and projected development of planned landuse in the dam break inundation zones downstream from the impounding structure shall be considered in determining the classification. - 6 D. Impounding structures shall be subject to reclassification by the Board as necessary.

-180 Statutory Authority: \$10.1-605 of the Code of Virginia.

-Historical Notes: Derived from VR625-01-00 §1.4, eff.
+201 Statutory Authority: §10.1-605 of the Code of Virginia.
+202 Historical Notes: Derived from VR625-01-00 §1.4, eff.
 February 1, 1989.